 I began using computers at age 4, wrote my first program by age 8, and have been doing paid software development since age 16.
 Since then, I've worked as a software developer individually, as well as on small and large teams.
 I've delivered on technical freelance projects for more than a dozen clients across a wide range of industries.

 After graduating from Electrical and Computer Engineering at the University of Toronto, I decided to join the exciting world of bioinformatics and computational biology.
 I started my career at the Ontario Institute for Cancer Research, where I worked on projects including websites for The Global Alliance for Genomics and Health and the NIH NCI Genomic Data Commons.
 From there, I moved to the Centre for Computational Medicine at the Hospital for Sick Children where I worked on the open-source PhenoTips project to help clincians and researchers more effectively capture phenotypic data.
 I was invited from that role to join the spin-off startup company (called Gene42) that was helping spread adoption of PhenoTips in clinical settings around the world.

-Currently, I'm VP Engineering at PhenoTips (formerly Gene42) with a small but outstanding team developing and supporting software for clinical genetics, phenotyping, and genomics.
-In this role, I've been able to dive deep into the world of enterprise medical information technology used at hospitals and other large organizations, including standards like HL7 and FHIR.
-As the company's first full-time technical staff member, I've had the opportunity to lead the company's technical operations on many different fronts.
+At PhenoTips (formerly Gene42), I led engineering efforts with a small but outstanding team developing and supporting software for clinical genetics, phenotyping, and genomics.
+In that role, I dove deep into the world of enterprise medical information technology used at hospitals and other large organizations, including standards like HL7 and FHIR.
+I got to know the worlds of medical research and software startups, two that usually don't go together.